EuropeanRespiratorySociety/ERSMainWebsite/readme.md

 ## Change log

+### What is new in 1.1.4
+* New class for full screen website: `.ers-full-screen`
+* New class for full screen website with metanavigation: `.ers-full-screen-with-metanav` example on fullpage
+* bug fixes

 ### What is new in 1.1.3
 * `.ers-main-nav-blue` has been renamed to `.ers-main-nav` it works with the white and blue header.